jigneshk5/mqtt-web-client/README.md

-# JavaScript client for Browsers
+# MQTT client for Browsers
 These are the MQTT browser-based client library written in Javascript that uses WebSockets to connect to an MQTT Broker.

 ## 1. Eclipse Paho JavaScript client